lucaarmetta/VisitedCountriesTravelMap/README.md

 ## Contents

-- `code/`: Directory with xxx source code used in the project.
+- `code/`: Directory with Python source code used in the project.
 - `README.md`: This file, providing an overview of the project.
 - `LICENSE`: The license file specifying the terms of use for the code and documentation.